CoreProc/laravel-notification-channel-fcm/README.md

 # Package Moved
 This package has moved to the Laravel notification channels project.
-This reposiotry will no longer be maintained.
+This repository will no longer be maintained.
 To switch, please see the "Migrating" section below.

 https://github.com/laravel-notification-channels/fcm